How to find your purpose in life

 “My purpose is to create [my ideal world], by using my [best qualities], [in the way I most love using them].”

-The purpose of your life is to express the unique person who you are as fully as you can, in the ways you most love doing, to create your ideal world.
+The purpose of your life is to express the unique person you are as fully as you can, in the ways you most love doing, to create your ideal world.

-What matters most is to begin.
-So what are your two best qualities?
+Find a way to express that is good enough for now and begin, then learn as you go.
+What are your two best qualities?
 How do you most love to express them?
 What does an ideal world look like to you?
 Would you like to spend more of your time each day, using your best qualities in the ways you most love, to create your ideal world?

 (The book contains other tools that will bring you deeper insights into your Purpose, but this post is a good starting point.)